Positive Footprints Privacy Notice

 You have the right to be forgotten and ask us to erase your personal information.
 You also have the right to restrict the processing of your personal data.
 This means that Positive Footprints cannot further process your data, for example we cannot share your data with a third party.

-The following explains how Positive Footprints uses the information you provide in your application, along with your rights, our reasons for requesting it and who will have access to it.
+The following explains how Regenda uses the information you provide in your application, along with your rights, our reasons for requesting it and who will have access to it.

 - Name, address, email, telephone number